dtcooper/python-dispmanx/docs/index.md

 1. Directly writing to the lowlevel graphics layer of your Pi with relatively high performance (for Python).
 There's no need to install X11.
-2. Small pygame or Pillow-based applications can overlayed onto the screen, with full support for transparency.
+2. Small pygame or Pillow-based applications can be overlayed onto the screen, with full support for transparency.

 [dispmanx-pypi]: https://pypi.org/project/dispmanx/